 As someone who has lived in Thailand for 20 years and received hundreds of foot massage sessions, I can say that this has always been one of the most enjoyable aspects of my life in this country.

 If you know a good therapist, the foot work is amazingly effective.
-Many times, after a session I have felt like I was walking on clouds, and my hurting feet felt totally restored to well-being.
+Many times, after a session, I felt like I was walking on clouds, and my hurting feet felt totally restored to well-being.

 Many people, including myself, have made Thai foot massage and reflexology a regular part of their lives, and are looking forwards to it every time.